-This guide will take you on a virtual tour of the most spectacular Maui Hawaii beaches, detailing everything you need to know to plan your perfect beach-hopping adventure.
-We’ll explore the unique character of each spot, from the luxurious shores of West Maui to the wild and untamed beauty of the East.
+This guide takes you on a tour of the best Maui Hawaii beaches.
+You’ll find everything you need to plan the perfect beach-hopping adventure.
+We’ll share the unique feel of each spot—from the luxury beaches of West Maui, to sunny South Maui beaches, to the wild beauty of the East.
 Let’s dive into the best beaches on Maui—complete with locations, amenities, and the best things to do!

 West Maui’s Coastal Gems